-- Restricting hours of operation - Removing licensable activities from the premises licence - Imposing additional conditions - Requiring the removal of a designated premises supervisor - Suspending a licence - Revoking a licence - 163.
-The Licensing Authority believes that the promotion of the licensing objectives is best achieved in an atmosphere of mutual co-operation between all stakeholders.
-Reviews will therefore be mainly reserved for circumstances where early warnings of concerns and the need for improvement have gone unheeded by the management of the licensed premises. - 164.
-Reviews of licences may be triggered at any stage by responsible authorities or other persons because of a matter arising at the licensed premises and relating to one of the four licensing objectives.
-Reviews may also become necessary following the service of a closure order by the police or any formal enforcement action by officers of the local authority.
+- Restricting hours of operation

+- Removing licensable activities from the premises licence

+- Imposing additional conditions

+- Requiring the removal of a designated premises supervisor

+- Suspending a licence

+- Revoking a licence

+150. The Licensing Authority believes that the promotion of the licensing objectives is best achieved in an atmosphere of mutual co-operation between all stakeholders.
+Reviews will therefore be mainly reserved for circumstances where early warnings of concerns and the need for improvement have gone unheeded by the management of the licensed premises.

+- 151. Reviews of licences may be triggered at any stage by responsible authorities or other persons because of a matter arising at the licensed premises and relating to one of the four licensing objectives.
+Reviews may also become necessary following the service of a closure order by the police or any formal enforcement action by officers of the local authority. - 152.
+Where a licence is revoked, any new application for the premises will be considered against the policy there will be a full consideration of the applicant and the operating schedule with no assumption that a licensed premise can continue in that location.